Meetings & Events

 Twice each year, once at a South Jersey location and once at a North Jersey location, the Council conducts day-long seminars on a variety of topics important to the professional development and artistic advancement of New Jersey artists.
 These gatherings also help connect artists to the many different professional services that address the challenges and issues they face and to each other for the sharing of experience and best practice.
 The next seminars will be held in late March and early April.

-The Noyes Museum of Art will host the Crafts Annual scheduled for 2013.
+The New Jersey State Museum will host the Crafts Annual in 2017.

 Please contact the host museum for a prospectus or to be added to the mailing list.